aerospike/aerospike-client-nodejs/docs/query.md

 <a name="ScanForeground"></a>
 ###scanForeground

-To do full scan of Aerospike database,  the `Query` object has to be instantiated.
+To do full scan of Aerospike database which returns all the records,  the `Query` object has to be instantiated.
 Query on execution returns a stream object, which emits 'data', 'error' and 'end' events.
+'data' event is emitted for every record that returned by scan.
+'errror' is emitted in an event of error.
+'end' marks the end of recordset returned by query.

 ```js